pepegar/course-advanced-programming-with-python/docs/app-5.md

 the keys in the **`form`** dictionary are the values we put in the **`name`** attribute of the **`<input>`**

+# Differences between GET and POST in forms

+The big difference between them is that, when selecting `GET`, the data will be sent as query parameters, while when selecting `POST`, it will be sent in the request body

 # Handling HTML forms in flask

 ## Exercise